Website Analytics for Your Business

 Analytics answers important questions such as:

-Getting Started with Website Analytics
+Starting with Website Analytics

-If you don’t have an analytics provider for your website yet, the first step is selecting one and adding it on your site.
-By far, Google Analytics (“GA”) is the most popular provider on the market.
+If you don’t have an analytics provider for your website yet, the first step is choosing one to add to your site.

-A GA account can be set up via analytics.google.com and Google’s support resources.
-Once an account is created, a unique code will be provided to place on your site.
-Most website providers such as WordPress and Wix offer places in their settings to easily add this code.
-For more advanced users, Google Tag Manager is also a great option for adding code.
+Google Analytics (“GA”) is by far the most popular provider on the market.
+You can create a free GA account at analytics.google.com where you’ll be provided a unique code to install on your site.
+Most website providers like WordPress and Wix offer places in their settings to easily add this code.
+For more advanced users, Google Tag Manager is also a great option for adding code to your site.

 Popular Website Analytics Reports